Skip to main content

 Much like a traditional bank or financial institution, the provider that controls these wallets has full control over your assets, granting you intermediated access to your funds in exchange for the convenience of a managed account.

-• Crypto exchange wallet addresses, like Coinbase, Binance, Huobi, OKX, or Bitstamp
+• Crypto exchange wallets (i.e. Coinbase, Binance, Huobi, OKX, Bitstamp

 A self-hosted (also known as non-custodial or unhosted) wallet grants the owner of the wallet sole and complete control over the private keys that are needed to conduct transactions.
 This means that whoever owns a self-hosted wallet has full and unrestricted control over the assets it stores.

-• Any other types of “cold storage” wallet for which you’re the only one with access to the corresponding private keys.
-This includes paper wallets, memorizing your seed words, or even just tattooing them somewhere on your body.
+• Cold storage” wallet - for which you’re the only one with access to the corresponding private keys. (i.e. Paper wallets, securely memorizing your seed words, or other offline methods where only you have access to the private keys.

 Did this answer your question?